krzychukula/krzychukula.github.com/Node.js Design Patterns.md

 2. Most important idea so far is to use Queues with concurrency/parallelism limit of eg. 2 connections at a time.
 I can help prevent generation of too many requests in case of hight traffic.
+Queues can be used with promises and generators as well.